Conservation Assessment Bootcamp

-In this Conservation Assessment Bootcamp, participants will learn the basic techniques building conservators use to understand the way a building is aging and how to intervene in ways that prolong a building’s life—the essence of our work as preservationists.
+In this Conservation Assessment Bootcamp, participants will learn the basic techniques building conservators use to understand how a building is aging and how to intervene in ways that prolong a building’s life—the essence of our work as preservationists.
 With around 30 historic structures, Historic Eastfield Village has no shortage of case studies to explore and is the perfect site to study these principles.

 This introductory workshop is geared towards historic building owners who would like to better understand how to maintain their historic buildings and historic preservationists from the public history or cultural institutional fields who’d like a window into the work building conservators do to answer the question of what’s up with that building and what do we do now?
 However, all are most welcome!